radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 RadiantOne Identity Data Management supports client operations via LDAP, SCIMv2 and REST.
 Details about these client protocols and their configuration are described below.

-Settings related to client protocols are configured from the Control Panel > GLOBAL SETTINGS > Client Protocols.
+Settings related to client protocols are configured from the Control Panel > Global Settings > Client Protocols.

 ## LDAP
 RadiantOne Identity Data Management supports LDAPv3 as documented in [RFC 2251](http://www.faqs.org/rfcs/rfc2251.html) as a client protocol for querying the service.

-Settings related to the LDAP client protocol are configured from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP.
+Settings related to the LDAP client protocol are configured from the Control Panel > Global Settings > Client Protocols > LDAP.

 ### User to DN Mapping
 Typically, an LDAP client performs authentication first by searching the RadiantOne namespace for a specific user (based on configuration of the client to search for a specific attribute like cn, sAMAccountName, uid…etc.), and then issues a bind with the user DN returned in the search.
 These two steps are referred to as identification and credential checking respectively.